 Mental Health Support

 Salisbury School Health Services works in close collaboration with a consulting counselor and a psychiatrist who see students on the School campus.
 Individual counseling is available for students who indicate a desire or need for such support related to emotional, behavioral or adjustment concerns.
-The Mental Health Services staff also offers non-individual services such as group counseling services, group support services and health and wellness seminars.

 Privacy and Confidentiality